Applicants for St Marys halls of residence from the UK or EU must be on a Higher Education course and aged over 18 years (on 31st August 2014).

 All rooms are rented on a self-catering basis.
 This fee for accommodation is for seven days per week, heating, lighting, unlimited internet access and regular cleaning of the communal areas.

-Returnable Deposits: All students in halls are required to pay a £30 key deposit and a £170 damages deposit (subject to increase for 13/14) before their place in halls can be confirmed.
+Returnable Deposits: All students in halls are required to pay a £30 key deposit and a £220 damages deposit before their place in halls can be confirmed.
 Both deposits are returnable if a student does not take up the offer of a place.
 An inventory of the condition of the room and communal areas is agreed at the beginning of the occupancy and this is checked and agreed when a student vacates.
 The deposit will be returned in full, as long as the keys are not lost/damaged and no damage is found to the room or communal areas used by the resident(s).

 Charges for Damages: Students are encouraged to report damages to their rooms and common areas to the Head of Residential Accommodation Services.
 The College reserves the right to pass on the reasonable cost of repair or replacement of goods in circumstances where the damage is not attributable to normal wear and tear.